 \section{Abstract}

-As in any other task, the process of building machine learning models can benefit from prior experience.
-Meta-learning for classifier selection gains knowledge from characteristics of different datasets and/or previous performance of machine learning techniques to make better decisions for the current modeling process.
-Meta-learning approaches first collect meta-data that describe this prior experience and then use it as input for an algorithm selection model.
-In this paper, however, we propose an automatic learning scheme in which we train convolutional networks directly with the information of tabular datasets for binary classification.
-The goal of this study is to learn the inherent structure of the data without identifying meta-features.
-Experiments with simulated datasets show that the proposed approach achieves nearly perfect performance in identifying linear and nonlinear patterns, outperforming the traditional two-step method based on meta-features.
-The proposed method is then applied to real-world datasets, making suggestions about the best classifiers that can be considered based on the structure of the data.
+As with any task, the process of building machine learning models can benefit from prior experience.
+Meta-learning for classifier selection leverages knowledge about the characteristics of different datasets and/or the past performance of machine learning techniques to inform better decisions in the current modeling process.
+Traditional meta-learning approaches first collect metadata that describe this prior experience and then use it as input for an algorithm selection model.
+In this paper, however, a one-step scheme is proposed in which convolutional neural networks are trained directly on tabular datasets for binary classification.
+The aim is to learn the underlying structure of the data without the need to explicitly identify meta-features.
+Experiments with simulated datasets show that the proposed approach achieves near-perfect performance in identifying both linear and nonlinear patterns, outperforming the conventional two-step method based on meta-features.
+The method is further applied to real-world datasets, providing recommendations on the most suitable classifiers based on the data's inherent structure